 Cincinnati's location straddles the borders of Ohio, Kentucky and Indiana, which means that expats moving to the city have a wide pool of housing options in terms of neighbourhoods, types of architecture and price range.

-Factors to consider when deciding on a home in Cincinnati will include proximity to one's workplace, access to transport links, and, for expats with children, the capacity of local schools.
+Factors to consider when deciding on a home in Cincinnati will include proximity to one's workplace, access to transport links, and, for expats with children, the presence of good local schools.
 In addition, expats will need to consider lifestyle preferences – such as being close to nightlife and entertainment facilities or access to green areas and open spaces.

 Types of accommodation